s0i37/hunt/README.md

 # hunt
 Finding paths to target hosts in Active Directory infrastructure

-This tool writes dynamical updated graph in dot-file.
+This tool writes graph in dot-file.

 ## Specify targets